+Grandmas everywhere will tell you: homemade is better than store-bought.
+Chances are, your dog agrees with Grandma.
+What dog doesn't love table scraps?
+The problem is, a bowl of your leftovers is not going to fulfill your dog's nutritional requirements.
+Some leftovers may even harm him.
 If you'd like to cook for your dog, all animal care professionals would agree that you should always use nutritionally complete recipes.
-Just as commercial dog foods must meet certain requirements for nutritional balance, your homemade food should meet (and ideally exceed) the minimum requirements for a well-balanced diet.
-Your vet can steer you in the right direction for preparing homemade dog diets, or ask her about the suitability of particular veterinary-endorsed diets for your dog.
+Just as commercial dog foods must meet certain requirements for nutritional balance, your homemade food should meet and ideally exceed the minimum requirements for a well-balanced diet.
+Your vet can steer you in the right direction for preparing homemade dog diets or ask her about the suitability of particular veterinary-endorsed diets for your dog.

-Your homemade meal must contain protein, fiber and carbohydrates.
-Puppies require about 25 percent protein in their meals, while 18 percent is sufficient for adults.
+Your homemade meal must contain protein, fiber, and carbohydrates.
+Puppies require about 25-percent protein in their meals, while 18 percent is sufficient for adults.
 However, protein needs change according to your dog's age and vary according to breed, so check with your vet regarding the right amount for your dog.
 You might have noticed that commercial dog foods often don't list the percentage of carbohydrates.
 That's because the proper percentage of carbs in the dog's diet is still not set in stone by the veterinary community and regulators.
-If you're making Fido's meals yourself, you have the freedom to purchase the freshest, highest-quality ingredients available.
+If you're making your dog's meals yourself, you have the freedom to purchase the freshest, highest-quality ingredients available.
 Make sure you weigh your dog frequently to verify he stays a healthy weight.
-Take your dog to the vet before starting the homemade diet so your vet can determine Fido's ideal weight.
+Take your dog to the vet before starting the homemade diet so your vet can determine your dog's ideal weight.

 For a 15-pound dog, mix: